charlesdwmorrison/SlimCAT/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - launch varying amounts of multiple threads (users) and run them for a specific duration or a specified number of requests.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - correlate data from one request to another so user "flows" or scenarios can be contructed from multiple requests (such as: logon, do transaction, log out).
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - measurement of response time, throughput
-- SlimCAT can be used in CI/CD pipelines or as ait can also be used as a standalone desktop tool.
+- SlimCAT can be used in CI/CD pipelines or as a standalone desktop tool.
-- SlimCAT makes launching multiple threads and writing multiple thread tests as easy as writing any functional, MSTest or NUnit test.
+- SlimCAT makes writing multi-threaded tests as easy as writing any functional, MSTest or NUnit test.

 ![SlimCAT SignalR Chart.js](https://github.com/charlesdwmorrison/SlimCAT/blob/master/SlimCAT_Gif.gif)